 Embrace a Healthy, Respectful Manhood

 Embracing a healthy, respectful manhood prevents violence against women, sexual assault, sexual harassment, bullying and many other social ills.
-Men who promote a healthy, respectful manhood make a positive contribution to their families, their communities and humanity at large.

 Break out of the Man Box and live by the Principles of Healthy, Respectful Manhood